 When staying in the over water bungalow, snorkeling equipment is a must have!
 We packed out own gear, and it allowed us to view the schools of fish, jelly fish and even small (non harmful) sharks swimming in near by areas.
 You will see small reefs where the sea life gather and live in harmony.

 I was nervous at first to venture into the water; however our bungalow was situated far enough into the lagoon that we could jump off our deck into the water, and not touch the bottom, but it was not too deep.
-There is a sense of safety in the Bora Bora lagoons because the island is surrounded by a man made great barrier reef, that protects the islands from rough waters and creates a perfect swimming environment for visitors.
+There is a sense of safety in the Bora Bora lagoons because Bora Bora is surrounded by motu (small islands) that protects the inner lagoon from rough waters and creates a perfect swimming environment for visitors.

 We would jump into the warm and calm waters at our leisure, put on our snorkeling gear and explore the neighboring areas.
 There is also an outdoor shower on the side of each over water bungalow so you can quickly rinse off the salt water from your swim, and get back to sun tanning on the deck.
 The over water bungalow is the perfect way to have your own home away from home, and enough privacy to get the well deserved rest and relaxation.